Vyral/betsy-birdsong/_posts/2020-03-17-declutter-your-home-forever.md

   Marie Kondo’s method to help you do just that.
 enclosure: 'https://vyralmarketing.s3.amazonaws.com/Betsy+Birdsong/2020/video+(2).mp4'
 pullquote: >-
-  eep things that spark joy, not items that have a small chance of coming in handy.
+  Keep things that spark joy, not items that have a small chance of coming in handy.
 enclosure_type: video/mp4
 enclosure_time: